rizbicki/website/content/authors/admin/_index.md

 ---
-bio: I'm an **Associate Professor** at the Department of Statistics of the *Federal University of São Carlos (UFSCar)*, Brazil.
-From 2010 to 2014, I was a *PhD student in the  Department of Statistics & Data Science at [Carnegie Mellon University](http://www.stat.cmu.edu/), USA*.
-Prior to that, I graduated and received by Master's degree at the *University of São Paulo (USP)*.
-I am a Research Fellow at CNPq (2017-2027).
+bio: "I'm an <b>Associate Professor</b> at the Department of Statistics of the <b>Federal University of São Carlos (UFSCar)</b>, Brazil.
+From 2010 to 2014, I was a PhD student in the  <b>Department of Statistics & Data Science at <a href='http://www.stat.cmu.edu/'>Carnegie Mellon University</a>, USA</b>.
+Prior to that, I graduated and received my Master's degree at the <b>University of São Paulo (USP)</b>.
+I am a Research Fellow at CNPq (2017-2027)."
 education:
   courses:
     - course: PhD in Statistics